dev-rbatista/SWitCH-Project-Wiki/Background.md

 13. Segundo a us003 a nossa aplicação deve consumir dados externos relativos às *Standard Categories* de um ou outro sistema selecionado através de ficheiro de configuração.
 Da mesma forma, a aplicação deve fornecer um API que disponibiliza esses mesmos dados a outro sistema.

 ##### Physical constraints
-18. Existem dois servidores virtuais nos quais estão alojados a aplicação e base de dados, respectivamente.
+18. Há servidores virtuais do ISEP onde deverão estar alojadas a aplicação, base de dados e front end, respectivamente.

 ## Solution Background
 > The sub-parts of this section provide a description of why the architecture is the way that it is, and a convincing argument that the architecture is the right one to satisfy the behavioral and quality attribute goals levied upon it.